Meet the Team

 Ms. Megan looks forward to continued work with our wonderful students, parents, and faculty in this encouraging time at Holy Name of Jesus.

 Leslie Perschall is a native New Orleanian who has a Bachelor of Science in Communication Disorders and Master of Communication Disorders from LSU.
 She worked as an audiologist for seven years before “retiring” to be a stay at home mom to two Holy Name Gators.
-Prior to teaching, Mrs. Perschall was involved with Holy Name as a substitute teacher, a Parent-Teacher Club board member, Brownie Troop leader, book sale co-chair, and Gator Grins coordinator.
-Mrs. Perschall is entering her third year teaching at Holy Name, previously as the assistant computer teacher, and now looking forward to creative pursuits as the assistant art teacher.
+Prior to teaching, Mrs. Perschall was involved with Holy Name as a substitute teacher, a Parent-Teacher Club board member, Brownie Troop leader, book fair co-chair, and Gator Grins coordinator.
+Mrs. Perschall became a full-time employee in 2014 as an assistant in the computer lab.
+In 2016, she moved to the art room where she is Mrs. Deb’s assistant.

 Lisa Stahl Petagna attended HNJ as a 7th and 8th grader along with her would be husband who sat a few seats in front of her in every class!
 She traveled across the street to Mercy Academy for high school and received her teaching degree from Louisiana State University.
 Mrs. Petagna continued her education at the University of New Orleans where she received a masters degree in special education.